 \section{Introduction}

-\IEEEPARstart{D}{irect} data-driven control refers to the design of controllers based only on observed trajectories generated by an unknown dynamical system, without explicitly identifying a model of the system \cite{DePersis_Formulas_TAC2020,Dorfler:Coulson:Markovsky:Bridging:TAC:2022,Krishnan:Pasqualetti:DirectvsIndirect:CDC:2021}.
-Bypassing the modeling step comes with important advantages.
+\emph{Direct} data-driven control refers to the design of controllers based only on observed trajectories generated by an unknown dynamical system, without explicitly identifying its parameters\cite{DePersis_Formulas_TAC2020,Dorfler:Coulson:Markovsky:Bridging:TAC:2022,Krishnan:Pasqualetti:DirectvsIndirect:CDC:2021}.
+Bypassing the identification step comes with important advantages.
 First, the computational complexity of system identification is mitigated.
 Second, uncertainty propagation is avoided.
-In fact, measurement noise potentially leads to inaccurate models: while it is possible to bound the modeling error and resort to robust controllers, this two-step procedure is typically conservative.
-Third, in general control synthesis requires less information on the system (hence, less data) than full identification of its dynamics \cite{VanWaardeEtal_TAC2020}.
+In fact, measurement noise can lead to inaccurate models: while it is possible to bound the identification error and resort to robust controllers, this two-step procedure is typically conservative.
+Third, frequently control synthesis requires less information on the system (and hence, less data) than identification of its dynamics \cite{VanWaardeEtal_TAC2020}.